Gebel Ramlah: Final Neolithic occupation

-Archaeologists at Gebel Ramlah refer to its Final Neolithic inhabitants as part of the Bunat El Asnan culture, individuals especially well known for their megalith constructions throughout the period.
 It is thought that the Bunat El Asnan people of the Gebel Ramlah region were trans-huming pastoralists.
 During the wet season they traveled to uplands where they could graze their cattle, while during the dry season they lived in permanent settlements on the paleo-lake.
 These individuals were some of the last to inhabit the Western Desert before drought and desertification finally intensified enough to drive them out.
 Some travelled up the Nile into northern Africa, potentially setting the stage for Ancient Egyptian civilizations.
 There are cultural elements found in the Final Neolithic of Gebel Ramlah which overlap with or are potential precursors for Ancient Egyptian elements, such as astronomical knowledge and the production of amulets.
 Additionally, it has been argued that the evidence for passive burial conservation in Gebel Ramlah cemeteries could be a precursor for Ancient Egyptian mummification, perhaps being based in similar protective beliefs.